Airead/lyra2z-py/README.md

 ----------------------------------
-Python C module for lyra2z hashing
+Python3 C module for lyra2z hashing
 ----------------------------------

 Notes for Zcoin: